The reflexivity of hyperexpansions and their Cauchy dual operators: Cauchy dual operators

+\begin{remark} The reflexivity of $T'_a$ can also be obtained from \cite[Theorem 5]{FH}.
+There the proof is based on the fact that every von Neumann operator is reflexive. \end{remark}

-By \cite[Theorem 1.2]{B}, $\mathscr A_{T'_a}$ satisfies property $(\mathbb A_1(1))$.
-Since $T'_s$ is a unitary operator, $\mathscr A_{T'_s}$ has property $(\mathbb A_1(1))$ (see the discussion prior to Proposition \ref{complete-hyp-ref}).
-Therefore, by Lemma \ref{dirct-sum}(iii), $\mathscr A_{T'}$ has property $(\mathbb A_1(1))$.
-This completes the proof. \end{proof} Bergman-type operators were studied by Shimorin \cite{S} in the context of wandering subspace problem.
-As an immediate application of the above proposition, we now establish the reflexivity of such operators. \begin{corollary} Let $T \in B(\H)$ be a Bergman-type operator.
+Bergman-type operators were studied by Shimorin \cite{S} in the context of wandering subspace problem.
+As an immediate application of the above proposition, we now establish the reflexivity of such operators.

+\begin{corollary} Let $T \in B(\H)$ be a Bergman-type operator.
 Then $T$ is reflexive and has property $(\mathbb A_1(1))$. \end{corollary} \begin{proof} Suppose $T \in B(\H)$ is a Bergman-type operator.
-It was noted in the proof of \cite[Theorem 3.6]{S} that the Cauchy dual $T'$ of $T$ is $2$-hyperexpansive.
+It was noted in the proof of \cite[Theorem 3.6]{S} that $T'$ is $2$-hyperexpansive.
 Now by applying Proposition \ref{cauchy-dual-ref}, we deduce the reflexivity of $(T')'=T$ and property $(\mathbb A_1(1))$. \end{proof}

 \begin{remark} Let $T$ be a $2$-hyperexpansive operator in $B(\H)$ and let $T'$ be the Cauchy dual of $T$.
 It was observed in the proof of \cite[Theorem 2.9]{C} that $TT'$ is similar to an isometry.
 Also, one can easily show that $T'T$ is similar to an isometry.
 Since any isometry is reflexive (see \cite{D}) and reflexivity is invariant under similarity (see \cite[Section 57, pp. 323]{CO1}), it follows that $TT'$ and $T'T$ are reflexive.
-Moreover, since an isometry has property $(\mathbb A_1(1))$, so by applying Lemma \ref{dirct-sum}(iv) we deduce that $TT'$ (resp. $T'T$) has property $(\mathbb A_1(r))$ (resp. $(\mathbb A_1(r'))$) for some $r\Ge 1$ (resp. $r'\Ge 1$). \end{remark} As discussed earlier, any $2$-isometry is $2$-hyperexpansive.
+Moreover, since an isometry has property $(\mathbb A_1(1))$, so by applying Proposition \ref{dirct-sum}(iv) we deduce that $TT'$ (resp. $T'T$) has property $(\mathbb A_1(r))$ (resp. $(\mathbb A_1(r'))$) for some $r\Ge 1$ (resp. $r'\Ge 1$). \end{remark}

+As discussed earlier, any $2$-isometry is $2$-hyperexpansive.
 Therefore by Proposition \ref{cauchy-dual-ref}, Cauchy-dual of any $2$-isometry is reflexive.
 It turns out that any $m$-isometry is left-invertible (see \cite[I. Lemma 1.21]{AS}).
 This gives rise to a natural question, whether the Cauchy dual of any $m$-isometry is reflexive or not.
 This has a negative answer for $m=3$.
-In this regard, we discuss below an example of a cyclic $3$-isometry $T$ from \cite[III. pp 406]{AS}, for which neither $T$ nor $T'$ are reflexive.
+In this regard, we discuss below an example of a cyclic $3$-isometry $T$ from \cite[III. pp 406]{AS}, for which neither $T$ nor $T'$ is reflexive.

 \begin{example} Let us consider the following operator